spaghetti-source/algorithm/README.md

 # Recruiting

-I am a researcher at *RIKEN Center for Advanced Intelligence Project*, which is a Japanese governmental academic research institute on artificial intelligence related areas.
-In particular, I am working on discrete algorithms (including topics in this github repository).
+I am a researcher at *RIKEN Center for Advanced Intelligence Project*, which is a Japanese governmental academic research institute.
+I am working on discrete algorithms (including topics in this github repository).
 We are hiring *strong programmers/researchers* who has some achievements in some competitions.
 If you are interested in, please feel free to contact me.